TaiAu/CS3822/SudokuGUI/README.txt

 A Sudoku Solver Program - by Tai

-To run the Sudoku Solver Program, run the main method in the "Run.java" class.
+To run the Sudoku Solver Program, run the main method in the "Run.java" class in the controller package.

 To create a puzzle, a user may: